Provisional Government of National Unity: Notes of Stalin's Speech during a Reception at the Kremlin on 23 June 1944

 "Mr. Zurawski is right to say that blood is being shed between the Polish and Russian people.
 For centuries, Poland and Russia were at war with each other, and only Germany benefited.
 The Poles occupied Moscow twice - the Russians abandoned them.
 In the past, Poles had many reasons to hate Russia.
 Russia is more responsible for the centuries-long relationship between Poland and Russia because it is stronger than Poland.
 Old Tsarist Russia and its people carried out a policy of repression against the Poles.
 Russia needs new people to change the policies of Tsarist Russia."

 Dissolution

-The communists rigged the Polish legislative elections of January 1947.
+The communists dominated the Polish legislative elections of January 1947.
 The new parliament (Sejm Ustawodawczy) replaced the KRN; it named a new government headed by Józef Cyrankiewicz.
 On 19 January 1947, TRJN was dissolved and passed its prerogatives as the government of Poland to the new government.